The Moab Stele

 The skeptics claim that King David never existed is not hard to defend.
 Last year, the French scholar Andre Lemaire reported a related “house of David” discovery in Biblical Archaeology Review.
 His subject was the Mesha stone (also known as the Moabite Stone), the most extensive inscription ever recovered from ancient Palestine.
 Found in 1868 at the ruins of biblical Dibon and later fractured, the basalt stone wound up in the Louvre, where Lemaire spent seven years studying it.
 His conclusion: the phrase “House of David” appears there as well.
 As with the Tel Dan fragment, this inscription comes from an enemy of Israel boasting of a victory – King Mesha of Moab, who figured in the Bible.
 Lemaitre had to reconstruct a missing letter to decode the wording, but if he’s right, there are now two 9th century references to David’s dynasty.
 (Time Magazine, December 18, 1995 Volume 146, No. 25).,

-The Mesha Stele or Moab Stone is one of the most important relics of the ancient Middle East because it testifies of the interaction between two Biblical groups – the Israelites and the Moabites.
+The Mesha Stele or Moab Stone is one of the most important relics of the ancient Middle East because it testifies to the interaction between two Biblical groups – the Israelites and the Moabites.